 - Resources are files (other than COBOL objects) that are included in a COBOL object library.

 - Resources are named as if they were files, but without any directory information.
 A resource takes on the same base name as

 its source file (including suffix).
 For example, if you include the resource c:\mystuff\toolbar1.bmp, that resource would be called toolbar1.bmp in the COBOL object library.

 - Resources preserve the case of their names in the object (as specified at the time they were included in the object).
 However,

 resource names are matched regardless of case.
 Thus, in the preceding example, a program could refer to the resource as toolbar1.bmp or ToolBar1.Bmp with identical results.

 - A resource name with a hyphen (MY-FILE) is considered equivalent to the same resource name given with an underscore (MY_FILE).

 - Resources are accessed by various specific COBOL subroutines or operations.
-The current list of resource types include: bitmap,
+Currently, there are five useful resource types.

 - The presence of one or more resources in an object converts that object into a library.
 A library consists of a collection